 Jerome is our second character, whose decision to spit at and behave provocatively towards Dixon sent my eyebrows shooting upwards in disbelief.
-I’m not sure how much I believe that a young black male, without the protection of a single witness, would risk behaving in such a way towards any police officer let alone one that is known to be racist and violent.
-This is either a huge oversight in the script, or McDonagh deliberately puts Jerome in a threatening situation with the intention of encouraging the audience to think about police brutality towards people of colour.
+I’m not sure how much I believe that a young black male, without the protection of a single witness, would risk behaving in such a way towards any police officer, let alone one that is known to be racist and violent.
+This is either a huge oversight in the script, or a deliberate move to place Jerome in a threatening situation, calling upon the cultural context of racist police brutality to create tension.

-The narrative will go on to show the arrest of Denise, a black female shop-owner, being used to threaten Mildred Hayes.
+The narrative will go on to show the false arrest of Denise, a black female shop-owner, which is orchestrated to threaten Mildred.
 Soon after, a black Chief of Police will dole out justice just as things seem to be getting out of hand in Ebbing.
-It’s fairly believable that a police department could go as far as framing a black woman for the possession of marijuana as a means to ‘get at’ those close to her, but then why must McDonagh cheapen this otherwise wry move by suggesting that Denise and Jerome start dating?
-Like a white family’s racist grandma, the film cheerfully assumes that two people of colour not only know each other, but must also be hooking-up.
+It’s fairly believable that a police department could go as far as framing a black woman for the possession of marijuana as a means to ‘get at’ those close to her.
+But then why must the film cheapen this otherwise wry plot development by suggesting that Denise and Jerome start dating?
+Like a racist grandma, the film cheerfully assumes that two black people not only know each other, but must also be hooking-up.

 What’s more, the decision to have a newly appointed black Chief of Police save the day feels patronising.
 Black people are not here to solve our ‘little racism problem’.
 The racism that the Chief steps in to rectify could have been addressed by any one of the numbers of white police officers already in a position to do so.